marstonstudio/crossUserMedia/encoder/js/README.md

 ## Environment setup and installing emscripten

-The encoder.js library uses the [emscripten crosscompiler](http://kripken.github.io/emscripten-site) to compile the C code and underlying libraries into [ams.js]() which can be run in a browser.

 You can follow instructions on the [emscripten website](http://kripken.github.io/emscripten-site/docs/getting_started/downloads.html) or use [homebrew](http://brew.sh) to install emscripten.